kimwalisch/SmtCacheBlocking/README.md

 The ```benchmark.sh``` script runs 4 different tests:

-* 2 tests for the L1 data cache
+* 2 tests for L1 data cache
-* 2 tests for the L2 cache
+* 2 tests for L2 cache

 All 4 tests do exactly the same amount of work, they only differ by their cache blocking strategy.
 The fastest